aerisweather/mapsgl-android-webview/README.md

 ```

 By default this package uses the Mapsbox JS GL SDK in `mapviewAndroid.html`.
-However, if you'd rather use a different mapping library, you can change this in your app bundle's `mapviewAndroid.html` by instantiating a different map instance and updating the map controller to one supported and provided by our MapsGL SDK.
-[Review our SDK documentation](https://www.aerisweather.com/docs/mapsgl/getting-started/) on how to configure its usage for different mapping libraries.
+However, if you'd rather use a different mapping library, you can change this in your app bundle's `mapviewAndroid.html` by instantiating a different map instance and updating the map controller to one provided by our MapsGL SDK.
+[Review our SDK documentation](https://www.aerisweather.com/docs/mapsgl/getting-started/)

 ## Support